Police Officer Salary

 Officers who live within the city are permitted to take their cars home, as well as use them off-duty (with limited exceptions per policy).

 Coverage is provided by various companies through the State of New Mexico Risk Management agency.
 The employee's cost for the insurance premium depends on the health plan selected.
 Employees may choose to enroll eligible dependents.
 The employee and dependents are provided medical cards, as well as prescription cards that can be used at participating pharmacies.
 The amount of co-pays for doctors visits and other medical services depends on the health plan selected.
 The employee's coverage will be in effect the first of the month following the completion of 30 days of employment.
 A more complete explanation of coverage is available from the Human Resources Insurance Clerk (575-637-6268).

 The City of Roswell is a member of the state Public Employees Retirement Association (PERA).
 All City employees except full-time students and temporary employees must be a member of PERA as a condition of employment.
 Police personnel contribute a portion of their salary for retirement and the City contributes an additional portion.
+Police are eligible for full retirement benefits after 25 years of service.
 For detailed PERA information, contact the City of Roswell Human Resources Department (575-637-6268).